JosephTLyons/GUI-Delay-Time-Calculator/README.md

 # GUI-Delay-Time-Calculator
 A simple application that calculates delay and reverb pre-delay times based on the tempo the user inputs.
+Alternaively, it can display the values in terms of Hertz, which may be helpful for syncing synthesizer LFOs in time.

 ![alt tag](https://github.com/JosephTLyons/GUI-Delay-Time-Calculator/blob/master/Delay%20Time%20Calculator%20GUI.png)
 -Image is larger than the actual GUI